On top of almost everyone’s list for a great night out is the buzzy Poblacion area.

 Sam: Wantusawa of course!
 But I also recently got to go to Apartment, and I really enjoyed the vibe of the place!

 When you're in the mood for something for filling, City Garden Grand Hotel is right in the area!
-Head over to their Firefly Roofdeck Bar for a Filipino Dinner Buffet that will surely fuel you up for the night!
+Head over to their Firefly Roofdeck Bar for a dinner buffet that will surely fuel you up for the night!_

 What is a place that you think everyone should know about?